mujibulhaquetanim/Chatgaiya-ChatApp/README.md

 ## How to run locally
 **As for security reason, it's a common practice that no one upload their crusial credentials and dotenv file.
 So, for using it,create a dotenv file in main directory(chatgaiya-chatapp/) and put essential references like,**

 ```
+  MONGO_URI=
   PORT=5000
-  MONGO_URI=
-  JWT_SECRET=
-  MODE_ENV=
+  JWT_SECRET=mujib71
+  NODE_ENV=production

 ```

  **after equal sign paste your secret values without any spaces.
 As of now, you understood that you need to make a mongodb atlas account and a cluster for URI, if you're a beginner then you could use online help**

 **Clone the project**
 ```